krauters/github-notifier/README.md

 Error: An API error occurred: channel_not_found
 ```

-This error indicates that you likely didn't add the Slack App that you made to the Slack channel
+This error means the Slack app probably wasn’t added to the channel you’re trying to post in.

-## Husky & Pre-Commit Hooks
+## Husky

-Husky simplifies Git hooks management, automating tasks like code checks before a commit.
-It's set up to run specified commands (like tests or lints) pre-commit, ensuring code quality and consistency.
+Husky helps manage Git hooks easily, automating things like running tests or linting before a commit is made.
+This ensures your code is in good shape.

-Pre-commit hooks are automated scripts that run before each commit is completed, designed to catch errors or enforce project standards.
-With Husky, setting up and managing these hooks across the team is straightforward, helping maintain a clean codebase.
+Pre-commit hooks run scripts before a commit is finalized to catch issues or enforce standards.
+With Husky, setting up these hooks across your team becomes easy, keeping your codebase clean and consistent.

 ### Our Custom Pre-Commit Hook

-This project uses a custom pre-commit hook to run `npm run bundle`, ensuring that our bundled assets are always up to date before a commit (this is required for TypeScript GitHub Actions).
-By automating this with Husky, we ensure that no commit goes through without a fresh bundle, maintaining the integrity and efficiency of our codebase.
+This project uses a custom pre-commit hook to run `npm run bundle`.
+This ensures that our bundled assets are always up to date before any commit (which is especially important for TypeScript GitHub Actions).
+Husky automates this, so no commits will go through without a fresh bundle, keeping everything streamlined.

 ## Contributing